directus/directus/docs/cloud/projects.md

 3. Click the Project you wish to delete.
 4. Scroll to the bottom of the page and toggle <span mi icon dngr>local_fire_department</span>.
 5. Type in the Project Name.
-6. Click **"Destroy Project."**
+6. Click **"Destroy Project"**.

+:::tip

-::: Danger: This action will break any external apps connecting to the Project's API or linking to Project files, and is permanent and irreversible. **Directus Cloud is not responsible for data or files lost due to this action!**
+This action will break any external apps connecting to the Project's API or linking to Project files, and is permanent and irreversible. **Directus Cloud is not responsible for data or files lost due to this action!**

 :::